SilverCory/SpongePls/README.md

 [![Build Status](http://ci.ac3-servers.eu/job/SpongePls/badge/icon)](http://ci.ac3-servers.eu/job/SpongePls/)

 Download the jar file from [my build server](http://ci.ac3-servers.eu/job/SpongePls/lastSuccessfulBuild/artifact/target/SpongePls.jar).
 It requires Java 7 to run.
-Also **depends on [BungeePacketAPI](https://www.spigotmc.org/resources/api-bungeepacketlistenerapi.6155/)**.

 To contribute, it's in Java, it's got a formatting you can cope with, and it's on github, you should know what to do.
 I'm not too fussy.

 To build, just use maven! `mvn clean install`.

-** Well wasn't that simple! **
+**Well wasn't that simple!**

 ## **Usage**

 I aimed to make this reasonably easy to use.
 And it's more than easy for someone to make a quick GUI for the java program, so if you can/want; please do!

-1. Drag and drop SpongePls.jar and the dependencies into your plugins folder.
+1. Drag and drop SpongePls.jar into your plugins folder.
 2. Restart BungeeCord.
 3. Edit the Configuration to your preferences.

+The reload command is a little wobbly.
+So let's just not use that. ;)

 ## **Configuration**